 1) Failing to address organizational silos

 In many organizations, engineering, maintenance, and operations exist in their own silos, with little communication between them.
 These silos must be broken down to create partnerships and ensure everyone works together.

 2) Failing to create engagement at all levels

 Implementing a culture of reliability gets difficult if stakeholders at all levels of an organization—from leadership to operators to the maintenance team—aren’t engaged early in the process.
 Ask yourself how everyone in the organization can be made aware of the need for reliability changes and how you can create a desire for them to adopt these changes.

 How is reliability success measured?

 KPIs are the number one way to measure the health of reliability processes, says Wesner.
 Leadership must be engaged in setting these KPIs and developing a dashboard that is visible and applied to all areas of the reliability effort.
-This will allow everyone else to start creating the right behaviours to support those KPIs, and ultimately support an overall reliability strategy.
+This will allow everyone else to start creating the right behaviors to support those KPIs and support an overall reliability strategy.